TolgaTatli/Moon/_posts/2016-05-13-phaser-tips-post.md

     var sprite = game.add.sprite(0, 0, undefined, undefined, group);
 {% endhighlight %}

 - Destroying an object in the onComplete callback of a tween being performed on the object will cause errors.
-You can either kill the object (does not destroy the object or remove it from memory), or use a very slight timeout before calling destroy.
+You can either kill the object (does not destroy the object or remove it from memory), or delay the destroy call by one frame.
 {% highlight javascript %}
     //Causes errors
     game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(sprite.destroy, this);